Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Experimental results

 \section{Experimental results}

-We evaluate DeCUR by pretraining and transferring to three common multimodal tasks: SAR-optical scene classification, RGB-DEM semantic segmentation, and RGB-depth semantic segmentation.
-We follow common evaluation protocols of self-supervised learning: linear classification (with frozen encoder) and fine-tuning.
-We report results for full- and limited-label settings, and both multimodal and missing-modality (i.e., only a single modality is available) scenarios.
+We evaluate DeCUR by transferring to three common multimodal tasks: SAR-optical scene classification, RGB-DEM semantic segmentation, and RGB-depth semantic segmentation.
+We follow common evaluation protocols of frozen encoder and fine-tuning.
+We report results for full- and limited-label settings, and both multimodal and modality-missing (single-modal) settings.